lywit/VU-More-Gore/README.md

 * How fast new blood splatters should be spawned
 * The spawn area size for blood splatters
 * The distance where blood splatters will be rendered
+* How long bodies stay on the ground
+* How long vehicle wrecks stay on the ground
+* How long debris should stay on the ground for

 ![alt text](https://i.imgur.com/vbMPWvA.png)
 ![alt text](https://i.imgur.com/H6p4RxC.png)